AIoT-Group/aiot-group.github.io/_pages/openning.md

 Jump to: [Introduction](#introduction), [Research Assistant](#researchassistant), [Students](#student)
 ## For students in Phenikaa and other Universities
-If you want to be a member of AIoT Lab, please send your CV (download our CV template <https://bit.ly/3KOf5AG>) to aiot@phenikaa-uni.edu.vn.
+If you want to be a member of AIoT Lab, please send your CV (download our CV template at <https://bit.ly/3KOf5AG>) to **aiot@phenikaa-uni.edu.vn**.
 We will reply to you shortly.

-Requirements: hard-working, persistent (chăm chỉ, kiên trì)
+Requirements: **hard-working, persistent (chăm chỉ, kiên trì)**

 ## For students graduated Bachelor or Master degree
-If you want to work as a Researh Assistant in AIoT Lab with Dr Thien Van Luong, please send your CV to aiot@phenikaa-uni.edu.vn.
+If you want to work as a Researh Assistant in AIoT Lab with Dr Thien Van Luong, please send your CV to **aiot@phenikaa-uni.edu.vn**.
 Salary is very competitive based on our research performance.